ad380/Mini-Amazon/README.md

 * Added cart view with subtotal

 Ankitha Durvasula:
-* Added sellers only page with:
+* Added sellers only page with: Seller Inventory; Ability to add products; Order History
-Seller Inventory
-Ability to add products
-Order History
 * Updated database design to remove seller’s table and instead find sellers from products

 Kyle Tran: